MAIN THE BOOK SUPPORTERS FAIRNESS FALLOUT ALTERNATIVES COMMUNICATIONS OTHER VOICES ABOUT US TERMS OF SERVICE

-Another libertarian group insisted that people shouldn't pay taxes because the IRS form 1040 can not be issued an OMB control number.
-The same thing happened to the individuals that used this strategy to evade taxes.
+Another libertarian group insisted that people shouldn't pay taxes because The same thing happened to the individuals that used this strategy to evade taxes.

 A Wall Street Journal editorial recently exposed the fact that the FairTax was originally proposed by the Church of Scientology as a way of eliminating the IRS.
 This was done in the early 1990's as a retribution action against the IRS not allowing a tax exempt status for the church.
 Later the church received it's tax exempt status and the plan was dropped.
 Neal Boortz disagreed and said that the author was incorrectly identifying a Scientology "front group" known as Citizens for an Alternative Tax System that didn't include members of the AFFT.
 Boortz claims the FairTax was conceived independently (no matter how similar it was to the Scientology plan).

 The so-called history of the FairTax is the most obvious clue that this plan is a scam.
 It begins like a bar joke.
 Something like:

 A horse walks into a bar.
 The bartender says "why